hannesrabo/cassandra-strict-slo/README.md

 # Cassandra Strict SLO

 In this project we create a virtual network of cassandra instances to benchmark them.
-The goal is to perform smart request duplications to increase chances of meeting strict latency guarantees.
+The goal is to perform smart request duplications to increase the chance of meeting strict latency guarantees.

 # Developing
 > This has only been tested in ubuntu